nasimatamboli/NasimaTamboli/README.md

 ### ✨About Me✨

 ##### Hi there, my name is Nasima Tamboli.
 I am a Software Engineer, currentyly learning Java, JavaScript, CSS, HTML and working on building some exciting projects.
-My areas of interest are Software developement, Artificial Intelligence and Machine Learning.
+My areas of interest are Software development, Artificial Intelligence and Machine Learning.

 ### 🤝Connect with me